-Over the next several weeks we are taking a step back in time, in regards to our strength training, and training using some old school strength workouts.
-This training is a form of High Intensity Training or H.I.T.
-These are total body workouts utilizing predominantly multi joint movements trained through a full range of motion at and taken to momentary muscular failure.
+Over the next several weeks, we are taking a step back in time in regards to our strength training and training using some old school strength workouts.
+This training is a form of High-Intensity Training or H.I.T.
+These are total-body workouts utilizing predominantly multi-joint movements trained through a full range of motion at and taken to momentary muscular failure.
 These old school workouts were our primary means of training several years ago and yielded excellent results.
-There are several reasons why we no longer use them as our primary method of training but that does not mean they can not yield great results especially, when used sparingly.
+There are several reasons why we no longer use them as our primary method of training, but that does not mean they can not yield significant results, especially when used sparingly.

 To Your Strength,

 Sensible Training – A Logical Approach to Size and Strength

 by Dr. Ken E. Leistner

 With all the numerous changes that have taken place in the field of weight training over the years, it has never been more true that “the more things change, the more they remain the same.”
 Armed with the accurate information collected over the years anyone can improve their strength, their muscular endurance (to a certain extent), their cardiovascular endurance, and their appearance (a subjective evaluation) if the interested party is willing to take the brief time necessary to analyze the conditions necessary for inducing muscular growth stimulation.

 The requirements haven’t changed over the years, and the nonsense put forth by the commercially interested and biased parties hasn’t changed either.
 But most importantly, the irrational approach taken towards training hasn’t changed a great deal either and has prevented the vast majority of weight trainees from reaping even a small portion of the possible benefits made available by the use of the barbell.